Apostolos Nikolaidis (athlete)

 Apostolos Nikolaidis (Απόστολος Νικολαΐδης; 19 April 1896 – 15 October 1980) was a Greek athlete, football manager and businessman.
-He was a leading board member and president of Panathinaikos A.C.
+He was a leading board member and president of Panathinaikos A.O.

 Life and career

-He was born in Plovdiv, Bulgaria, a member of the Greek community.
-After his graduation from the Robert College in Istanbul, he moved first to Thessaloniki (where he competed as an athlete of Aris Thessaloniki) and later to Athens in 1917 and joined the family of Panathinaikos.
+Nikolaidis was born in Plovdiv, Bulgaria, a member of the Greek community.
+After his graduation from the Robert College in Istanbul, he moved first to Thessaloniki (where he competed as an athlete of Aris) and later to Athens in 1917 and joined the family of Panathinaikos.
 He was an athletic phenomenon, as he successfully competed in decathlon, football, basketball and volleyball and also a successful racing driver.
-He was member of the Greek team of 1920 (in Antwerp), both as a football player and as a track athlete.
+He was a member of the Greek team at the 1920 Summer Olympics, both as a football player and as a track athlete.
 He played football for more than ten years and contributed to all sports departments of PAO.
-He became also manager of the Greece national football team.
+He also became manager of the Greece national football team.

 In 1926–27 he was elected president of the Hellenic Football Federation and for a period of more than twenty years president of the Hellenic Amateur Athletic Association (1945–67).
 Moreover, he was president of the Automobile and Touring Club of Greece.
 For many decades, he was a board member of Panathinaikos A.C. and in 1974 he became president of the club.
 His contribution was significant to the transformation of Panathinaikos to a successful multi-sports club, apart from football.

 From 1974 to 1976 he was also president of the Hellenic Olympic Committee.
 He was also a businessman and owner of Softex.

+Death

-Upon his death, as an honour, his coffin was carried on the shoulders of eight athletes from different PAO departments: Ikonomopoulos, Kamaras, Antoniadis (football), Zacharopoulos (track), Georgantis, Iliopoulos (volleyball), Garos, Kalogeropoulos (basketball).
+Upon his death, as an honour, his coffin was carried on the shoulders of eight athletes from different departments of Panathinaikos: Ikonomopoulos, Kamaras, Antoniadis (football), Zacharopoulos (track), Georgantis, Iliopoulos (volleyball), Garos, Kalogeropoulos (basketball).
 The home stadium of Panathinaikos at Alexandras Avenue was named after him in 1981, at a ceremony presided by the then Prime Minister Georgios Rallis.